EricDarve/NLA/_sources/content/operator_norms.md

-# Matrix Norms: Measuring the Size of a Matrix
+# Operator and Matrix Norms

 A **matrix norm** is a function that assigns a strictly positive number to a matrix, providing a measure of its "size" or "magnitude".
 Norms are fundamental tools in numerical analysis for understanding the behavior of matrix operations and for quantifying errors in computations.